panubo/docker-rundeck/README.md

     roles: "user,admin"
 ```

-The global config (/etc/rundeck) is intended to be managed by the config options above and not editable at runtime.
+The global config (`/etc/rundeck`) is intended to be managed by the config options above and not editable at runtime.

-Following volumes should be mounted externally to persist data and config between container restarts.
+The following volumes should be mounted externally to persist data and config between container restarts:

 * /var/lib/rundeck/data - Rundeck database (unless using an external database, not yet implemented in this image)
 * /var/lib/rundeck/logs - Job logs